dplusf/django-rest-celery-docker-skeleton/README.md

 # Django Rest Celery Docker Skeleton

-Skeleton for new projects.
+Skeleton for containerized Django Project with DRF, Celery, PostgreSQL and RabbitMQ...

 There is a hello world django app in src folder as a example.

-Docker Container every Service:
+## Container

 + Django 1.11.12 + DRF (Django Rest Framework)
 + Postgres